Koszul self duality of manifolds: Verdier Duality

 \begin{proof}

 Since $P$ is a fiberwise suspension spectrum, $F_X(P,q)$ can be computed in an easy way.
-Fiberwise it may be written as the spectrum which has its $n$th space Since $q$ is level-fibrant, the question is implied by showing evaluation at the constant loop is an equivalence
+Fiberwise it may be written as the spectrum which has its $n$th space Since $q$ is level-h-fibrant, the question is implied by showing evaluation at the constant path is an equivalence

-Since we are working stably, it is no loss to assume $n>0$, so our fibers are connected.
-The homotopy fiber of evaluation then consists of ex-space maps with a path in $q(n)|_x$ from the image of the constant path to the basepoint of $q(n)|_x$.
+Since we are working stably, it is no loss to assume the fibers of $q$ are connected, and so $q(n)$ is connected for $n$ large enough.
+The homotopy fiber of evaluation consists of ex-space maps together with a path in $q(n)|_x$ from the image of the constant path to the basepoint of $q(n)|_x$.